Impairment of Right-of-Use Assets

 Post-Impairment Depreciation

-After recognising an impairment loss, depreciate the reduced carrying amount over the remaining useful life (usually the remaining lease term for ROU assets).
+After recognising an impairment loss, depreciate the revised carrying amount over the remaining depreciation period determined under IFRS 16, which is often, but not always, the remaining lease term.

 Example: Post-Impairment Depreciation